asyncapi/website/content/blog/asyncapi-github-actions copy.md

     byline: AsyncAPI Maintainer and Dev Comm Keeper
 ---

 It is happening, a first-ever AsyncAPI Online conference.
 We start on 22 of April, at [11 AM UTC](https://everytimezone.com/s/52eb2b62).
 The event is going to take 7 hours with 12 talks from all over the world.
-We start in sunny Sydney and finish in cloudy Seattle.
+We start in sunny Sydney and finish in cloudy Vancouver.
 The event is for free, online, in your favorite quarantine room.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/EsCiDSwfAMw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>